Convert Kilogram-force-centimeters to Newton-meters

 How do I convert Kilogram-force-centimeters to Newton-meters?

-A legacy metric unit of torque equal to one kilogram-force applied at a one-centimeter lever arm (about 0.
+A legacy metric unit of torque equal to one kilogram-force applied at a one-centimeter lever arm (exactly 0.
 To convert Kilogram-force-centimeters to Newton-meters, multiply by 0.0980665.
 For example, 25 kgf·cm equals 2.45166 N·m.

 How many Newton-meters are in 1 Kilogram-force-centimeter?